Should Brian Mitchell Be in the Hall of Fame?

-- 3rd Punt Returns for Tocuhdown—9
+- 3rd Punt Returns for Touchdown—9

 - 2nd Kick and Punt Returns for Touchdowns—13

-Not only does Mitchell lead many categories, he leads a good number of them by a sizeable amount.
+Not only does Mitchell lead many categories, but he also leads a good number of them by a sizeable amount.
 What sets Mitchell apart is not any single season accomplishments, though he had many remarkable seasons, but how consistently he achieved over such a long period of time.
 For example, players like Eric Metcalf, Allen Rossum, and Dante Hall were great return men, but they didn’t do it for 14 years, and they were not equally good at both skill sets: kick return and punt return.
 As a result, they didn’t accumulate nearly as many yards.